 Japan is a destination where repeat visits are always a good idea.
-When you’ve done the bright lights of Tokyo, the culinary scene of Osaka and spirituality of Kyoto, it’s time to take your journey further afield.
+When you’ve done the bright lights of Tokyo, the culinary scene of Osaka and history of Kyoto, it’s time to take your journey further afield.
 Yet it needn’t be a complete change of direction.

 Dating to the 7th century, this sacred trail is one of just two UNESCO listed pilgrimages – the other being the Camino de Santiago (aka The Way of St James) in Spain.